Information on Trinity Lutheran Church v. Comer

 The Baptist Joint Committee is supported by 15 Baptist organizations, as well as churches and individuals across the country, including in the state of Missouri.
 The General Synod of the United Church of Christ joined the BJC’s brief in this case.

-The Supreme Court was expected to set oral arguments for Trinity Lutheran Church of Columbia, Inc. v.
-Pauley in the fall of 2016, but the case will be heard April 19, 2017.
-Return to this page for the latest information.
+The Supreme Court was expected to set oral arguments for Trinity Lutheran in the fall of 2016, but the case was heard April 19, 2017.

-Click here for the BJC’s news release on the brief.
+Click here for the BJC’s news release on the brief in 2016.

-In this video, General Counsel Holly Hollman explains the BJC’s amicus brief and why preventing taxpayer money from funding churches is a key protection for religious liberty.
+General Counsel Holly Hollman previews the case why preventing taxpayer money from funding churches is a key protection for religious liberty.

 Holly Hollman on SCOTUSblog: